rockholla/cloud-gardens/README.md

 Or you can simply make a new file named `local.js` or `local.json` in the `/config` directory based on `/config/default.json`.
 Refer to the [npm config package](https://www.npmjs.com/package/config) for more options on config overriding.

+# Developing

+## Testing

+Testing can be divided into 3 different categories:

+1. Unit testing the node scripts and libraries (underway and in a reasonable state, runnable via `npm test` and `npm run test-all`)
+2. Testing provisioning/configuration scripts in `terraform/ansible` (somewhat on its way via scripts in `terraform/ansible/tests`)
+3. Behavioral, E2E testing of garden creation overall (really just hapenning manually right now and will ultimately require running on cloud accounts or some reasonable way to mock AWS/DigitalOcean, etc.)

+The goal is to get all 3 working in some automated way

 # WIP: Some diagrams illustrating the intention here...

 A garden is an encapsulated ecosystem containing any number of isolated environments (dev, test, production, etc.), and integration tools and services for controlling these environments.
 A garden is capable of serving many environments for many projects.